This project shows how to build a simple Arduino temperature and humidity monitor using a DHT22 sensor and a 0.96 inch SSD1306 OLED display.

-Parts List:
+Parts List

 - USB cable for Arduino

-- 0.96" OLED Display SSD1306
+- 0.96 inch OLED Display SSD1306

-- DHT22 temperature and humidity sensor
+- DHT22 temperature and humidity sensor (DHT11 can also be used)

 - Jumper wires

-Software Requirements:
+Software Requirements

-- Arduino IDE (Either online or installed works)
+- Arduino IDE (installed or web version)

 Step 1: Install Libraries